whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 1. Click "Create New Tale" > "Create New Tale".
 The Create Tale modal should display.
 Click "Cancel" to close the modal
 1. Select the "i" icon at the upper right corner; it should open the User Guide in new tab
 1. Select the "Notification" button next to the "i" icon; it should display the notification panel
-1. Select the "Report a problem" button; it should open https://github.com/whole-tale/whole-tale/issues in new tab
+1. Select the "bug" icon; it should open https://github.com/whole-tale/whole-tale/issues in new tab (after authentication)
 1. Mouse over a Tale and select "View".
 The Run page should display
 1. Click the "user" icon at the top right
   - You should see a dropdown expand